JohnYechanJo/NVIDIA_MIT/README.md

 ### Obtaining Models

 We scan various objects all over Boston using PolyCam, a mobile app that captures 3D models of objects.
-The models are then uploaded to the Nerf Studio platform, where a model is trained to generate a 3D model of the object.
+The models are then uploaded to the Nerfstudio platform, where a model is trained to generate a 3D model of the object.
 We then export the model and textures to be used in the Boston Immersive Map.

 ![nerfstudio](./assets/nerfstudio.png)